aws/aws-cdk/packages/@aws-cdk/aws-ses/README.md

 new ses.DedicatedIpPool(this, 'Pool');
 ```

+The pool can then be used in a configuration set.

 ### Configuration sets

 Configuration sets are groups of rules that you can apply to your verified identities.
 A verified identity is